o3de/o3de.org/content/docs/user-guide/networking/multiplayer/overview.md

 - **Authority-to-Client**: Authority sends calls to all the clients.
 For example, sending information about particle effects.

-- **Server-to-Authority**: This is useful to communicate information between entities.
-For example, when a player wants to deal damage, Autonomous informs the Server, and the Server sends the DealDamage function to Authority.
+- **Server-to-Authority**: This is required to communicate information between entities.
+For example, suppose in a multi-server setup, EntityA is owned by ServerA and EntityB is owned by ServerB.
+If EntityA communicates directly to EntityB, EntityA will be talking to a proxy, not the real EntityB.
+Server-to-Authority ensures that messages always find the entity with authority. when a player wants to deal damage, Autonomous informs the Server, and the Server sends the DealDamage function to Authority.

-- **Autonomous-to-Authority**: For example, sending user setting information, that affects user input and is used during input-process time rather than input-creation time, such as mouse sensitivity and input controls.
+- **Autonomous-to-Authority**: Used for sending user settings information that affects user input and is used during input-process time rather than input-creation time, such as mouse sensitivity and input controls.

 ## Multiplayer entity roles